Eco

 Artistic and General Director of the Fondazione Romaeuropa

-Fabrizio Grifasi was born in Naples in 1960 and is based between Rome and Paris.
+Fabrizio Grifasi was born in Naples in 1960 and lives between Rome and Paris.

-As Founder and member of the Board of Directors of the Romaeuropa Foundation for Arts and Culture, he has held the position of Artistic and General Director since 2009, curating the artistic programmes of the Romaeuropa Festival, of the Teatro Palladium Roma Tre University (2009-2013) and of all the activities of the Foundation, in addition to being responsible for coordinating the setting, production and general organisation, managing the budget and overall finances, overseeing and developing international relations and directing and supervising marketing, outreach and communications.
+He is the founder and a member of the Board of Directors of the Fondazione Romaeuropa Arte e Cultura, where since 2009 he has held the position of Artistic and General Director, with the task of curating and presenting the programs of the Romaeuropa Festival and of the Palladium Teatro dell’Università Roma Tre (2009-2013), as well as all the activities of the Foundation which include: implementing and coordinating the production and overseeing general organization; supervising the drafting and management of the general budget and the care and development of international relations; as well as directing and supervising all marketing, development and communication activities.

-More recently, he has given impetus to the sections of the Ref Kids & Family Festival (created in 2017), as well as Digitalife, Anni Luce and Dancing Days – each entrusted to an independent curator, setting up a body of work based on artistic sharing and pluralistic development, with a view to generational renewal.
+More recently, he gave impetus to the Festival sections Ref Kids & Family, Digitalive, Anni Luce, LineUp! and Dancing Days, each entrusted to an independent Curator, thus establishing a practice of artistic sharing and pluralist development with a view to intergenerational renewal.

-He has participated on behalf of the European Festival Association in several international meetings, including the annual meeting with the European Commissioner for Culture, the Russian Cultural Forum in St. Petersburg (November 2019) and the Consortium Group of the European Theatre Forum in November 2021, under the German Presidency of the European Union; since March 2021 he has been a member of the Cultural Advisory Board of the British Council Italy.
+He has participated in several international meetings with the delegation of the European Festivals Association, including the annual meeting with the European Commissioner for Culture, the St. Petersburg Cultural Forum (November 2019) and the Consortium Group of the European Theatre Forum (November 2021), under the German Presidency of the European Union.
+From March 2021 until 2023, he was a member of the Cultural Advisory Council of the British Council Italy.

-He was appointed Chevalier de l’Ordre des Arts e des Lettres in 1992 by Jack Lang, then Minister of Culture of the French Republic, and Officer of the Order of Merit of the Italian Republic by President Giorgio Napolitano on 2 June 2013.
+He was appointed Chevalier de l’Ordre des Arts et des Lettres in 1992 by Jack Lang, then Minister of Culture of the French Republic, and Officer of the Order of Merit of the Italian Republic by President Giorgio Napolitano on June 2, 2013.

 FR